 Laura S. Walker State Park, State park beside Okefenokee Swamp in Waycross, United States

-The park was named after Laura Singleton Walker, a Georgia conservationist who championed wetland preservation.
-It became the first state park in the United States created to honor a female environmental advocate.
+The park was named after Laura Singleton Walker, a Georgia conservationist who worked to protect wetlands in the early 20th century.
+It became the first state park in the US to be named in honor of a woman who had dedicated her life to environmental protection.

 The community of curious travelers